-We all know what a nightmare termites can inflict to properties, especially those that are located in high-risk areas around Australia.
+As one of the leading building and pest inspection companies in the Gold Coast, we have seen the nightmares that termites can inflict on properties, especially those that are located in high-risk areas around Australia.
 Termites like wooden homes found in damp and humid places.
 They thrive and breed in these areas, and it is very difficult to detect their presence at first.
-Only when your home gets badly infected of termites will you be able to know for sure.
+Only when your home gets badly infected with termites will you be able to know for sure.

-You can always hire a contractor to repair the termite damages, but people don’t have a budget for that all the time.
-Another option is to leave the termites to feast be you have money for repair and treatment –sounds pretty bad, eh?
+You can always hire a contractor to repair the termite damage, but most don’t have the budget for that all the time.
+Another option is to leave the termites to feast – sounds pretty bad, eh?
 Termites need to be dealt with right away.
 If you can’t hire a contractor, then you will probably have to repair termite damage yourself.
 The question is, can you?

 Non-invasive Termite Damage

-Some termite damages are still minimal but are already visible on the surface.
+Some termite damage is still minimal but is already visible on the surface.
 The infestation has not yet reached the inside of the wood.
-However, there are definitely some termite trails that need you need to address immediately.
+However, there are definitely some termite trails that you need to address immediately.
 You can repair them by applying wood hardeners.
-These are adhesive products that treat woods by filling in holes and cracks that the termites created.
+This is an adhesive product that treats wood by filling in holes and cracks that the termites created.
 Hardeners give the infected wood more protection from termites.
-Another wood treatment product that you can use is the wood sealer.
+Another wood treatment product that you can use is wood sealer.
 It kills termites by preventing oxygen from going inside the wood.

 Slight to Moderate Termite Damage

 At this stage, the termite damage has already entered the wood.
 You will not only see small termite trails, but some wider and deeper openings on the infected surface.
 Termite droppings are also visible.
 Although, this is still not considered to be a serious termite problem, it needs to be treated and repaired right away.
 If not, the infestation can spread deeper into the core of the wooden materials.
 The good news is, this type of termite damage is still treatable without hiring help.